-Met Office reveals when warm weather will take over UK
+Met Office reveals exact date ‘African plume’ heatwave will hit UK

 A Met Office forecast indicated warm days ahead as the UK bids farewell to chilly and rainy weather.

-Weather maps revealed a high pressure taking over the country very soon, ahead of the possible arrival of the African plume, bringing heatwave like conditions in the UK by the end of this month and June.
+Weather maps reveal a high pressure taking over the country very soon, ahead of the possible arrival of the African plume, bringing heatwave like conditions in the UK by the end of May.

 On Wednesday, a mixture of variable cloud, sunny spells, and isolated showers will be seen developing in the afternoon after a bright start to the day.